Why does my baby cry for no reason

 When mothers demonstrated less sensitive or affectionate reactions to the newborn, the infant was likely to become a persistent crier.

 1. Answer the baby’s crying quickly

-There were many parenting pamphlets written between 1920s and 1940s that warned parents not to pick up a baby between feedings because that would lead to spoiled, fussy children5.
+Many parenting pamphlets written between the 1920s and 1940s warned parents not to pick up a baby between feedings because that would lead to spoiled, fussy children.5

-So the first step in soothing a crying baby is to respond to them and do not ignore the baby’s cues for help.
+So, the first step in soothing a crying baby is to respond to them and not ignore the baby’s cues for help.

 2. Answer the baby’s crying consistently

 No research supports the notion that an infant can be spoiled by having their every cry answered during the first six months.